 Kanye West’s structure of the tracks on Donda is paramount to its success.
-Before the release of Donda, I heard most of the songs on the album on Kanye West’s three listening parties that were live-streamed on Apple Music.
+Before the release of Donda, I heard most of the songs on the album at Kanye West’s three listening parties that were live-streamed on Apple Music.
 Every listening event provided a different order of tracks and other versions of the same songs.
 I had no idea which version and order of songs to expect from Kanye West on the official album.
-After months of buildup, I first turned on Donda to hear “Donda Chant.”
-“Donda Chant” is not necessarily a song with the track’s 52 seconds being taken up by former Kanye West collaborator on “All Falls Down,” Syleena Johnson, repeating the name of Kanye West’s mother’s name Donda.
+After months of buildup, I first turned on Donda to hear it start with “Donda Chant.”
+“Donda Chant” is not necessarily a song with the track’s 52 seconds being taken up by former Kanye West collaborator on “All Falls Down,” Syleena Johnson, rhythmically repeating the name of Kanye West’s mother, Donda.
 To say the least, “Donda Chant” left a bad taste in my mouth.
-Before I had too much time to think about “Donda Chant,” I was caught by surprise by the jarring guitar chords of “Jail.”
+Before I had too much time to think about “Donda Chant,” I was surprised by the jarring guitar chords of “Jail.”
 From then on, Donda rolled through its 27 tracks, and I went through my first listen of Donda in its entirety.
-That setup of “Donda Chant” to “Jail” is expertly done by West to begin the best album of the year 2021 effectively.
-After months of buildup, the structure of Donda proved to me that patience leads to great things in life.
+That setup of “Donda Chant” to “Jail” is expertly done by West to effectively begin the best album of the year 2021.
+After months of buildup, Donda‘s structure proved that patience leads to great things in life.
 Instead of turning off the album and dismissing Kanye West as “washed up,” I was quickly rewarded by his genius.

 Kanye West at his second listening party